cadmiumkitty/moneyaggvoc/README.md

 ## Interesting questions

-Is "Money aggregate in the Eurozone" (http://semanticweblondon.com/moneyaggvoc#3) a skos:Concept or skos:Collection?
+Is "Money aggregate in the Eurozone" (http://semanticweblondon.com/moneyaggvoc#3) a `skos:Concept` or `skos:Collection`?
-I'd say it is a skos:Concept, since there is a corresponding EuroVoc concept (http://eurovoc.europa.eu/1825).
+I'd say it is a `skos:Concept`, since there is a corresponding EuroVoc concept (http://eurovoc.europa.eu/1825).

 Is European Central Bank (EBC) Broad Money (M3) a broader concept than Narrow Money (M1)?
 I'd say no, they are all just measures of money supply.
 It would make sense to order them, but not create a hierarchy.